harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/redeem.rst

 ==================  ==========  =======================================================
 Parameter           Type        Description
 ==================  ==========  =======================================================
-``vault``           Account     The BTC Parachain address of the vault responsible for this redeem request.
+``vault``           Account     The BTC Bridge address of the vault responsible for this redeem request.
 ``opentime``        u256        Block height of opening the request.
 ``amountONEBTC``    ONEBTC      Amount of ONEBTC the user requested to be redeemed.
 ``amountBTC``       BTC         Amount of BTC to be released to the user.
 ``amountONE``       ONE         Amount of ONE to be paid to the user from liquidated Vaults' collateral (when ``LIQUIDATION`` error indicated in :ref:`security`).
 ``premiumONE``      ONE         Amount of ONE to be paid as a premium to this user (if the Vault's collateral rate was below ``PremiumRedeemThreshold`` at the time of redeeming).
-``redeemer``        Account     The BTC Parachain address of the user requesting the redeem.
+``redeemer``        Account     The BTC Bridge address of the user requesting the redeem.
 ``btcAddress``      bytes[20]   Base58 encoded Bitcoin public key of the User.
 ==================  ==========  =======================================================